October 5, 2021

 Here at Swiftly, we believe that ridership data is far too important to let the problem go unanswered.
 That’s why we’re launching our latest product, which modernizes the process of capturing and analyzing ridership metrics.
 We’re calling it APC Connector.

 APC Connector is ridership data done right.
 APC Connector allows Swiftly customers to connect their Automatic Passenger Counters (APCs) directly to the internet, bypassing the issues that most commonly trip up APC integrations.
-Users simply connect their Iris or UTA APC sensors to an onboard router, and Swiftly intakes the raw data, processes and analyzes it, and presents it in the most common data formats.
+Users simply connect their Iris APC sensors to an onboard router, and Swiftly intakes the raw data, processes and analyzes it, and presents it in the most common data formats.